jamesmlee14/Embedded-Systems-Project/README.txt

      - After 5 more seconds, each player will see their current score accross the match.

      -  The game continues until one player gains three points.
 Once this has been reached, the boards will congratulate the winner with W and a flashing led, and give the Loser an unfortunate L.

-     -  In order to play another game, press the reset switch (the white button located at the bottom of the board) once the final winner / loser is displayed.
+     -  In order to play another game, press each board's reset switch (the white button located at the bottom of the board) once the final winner / loser is displayed.
         Then repeat the "make program" commands in the terminals as before.

 ================================================================================================================================